-Program, Language and Literacy
+Program, Language and Literacy Development

-- .
-The educator(s) shall give individual attention to each child throughout the day (activities are specified for infant/toddler. pre-school, and school-age children).
-These activities include, but are not limited to, reading to infants, toddlers and preschool age children individually or in a group daily. - .
-Every child should have an opportunity to participate in program activities. - .
-Upon arrival, infants and toddlers shall be removed from car seats immediately. - Child shall never be left unattended in any restraining device and shall not be kept in any restraining device longer than fifteen (15) minutes, except when eating while in a high chair. - .
-The use of electronic media and other electronic devices is prohibited for children less than two (2) years of age. - · Programs, movies, computer games, and music with violent or adult content shall not be permitted in children's presence. - Child care agencies shall inform parents in writing of any scheduled media program viewing. - .
-Other activity choices shall be available to children who do not wish to participate in media time. - · An opportunity for outdoor play shall be extended to children of all ages who are in care for more than three (3) daylight hours unless outdoor play is prohibitive or dangerous. - .
-Children of all ages who are in care more than three (3) daylight hours shall have a daily opportunity for outdoor play when the temperature range, after adjustment for wind chill and heat index, is between thirty-two (32) degrees and ninety-five (95) degrees Fahrenheit and not raining; children shall be properly dressed and the length of time outside adjusted according to the conditions and the age of the child. - · During outdoor play educators shall be alert for signs of weather related distress such as, dehydration, heat stroke, etc. - · Children in care for more six (6) hours or more shall have an opportunity for a reclining rest period. - .
-No child shall be forced to lay down/nap or stay on a cot/mat for an extended period of time. - .
-Nap areas shall have adequate lighting to allow the educator to see each child with a quick glance and respond appropriately to the child's physical and emotional needs. - .
-If music is played in areas where children sleep, it should be soothing and soft enough so children can be heard. - · Potentially shaming, humiliating, frightening, verbally abusive, injurious discipline methods/techniques that isolate children are - Discipline shall not be related to food, rest, or toileting. - · Spanking and all types of corporal punishment are prohibited. - · Staff shall not restrain a child by any means other than holding and then for only as long as necessary for the child to regain - · Toilet learning shall be done in cooperation with the parents, and communication with parents maintained throughout the - · Activities shall be intentionally planned based upon the developmental age of the child. - Infants, less than six (6) months of age shall have direct supervised tummy time every day when they are awake. - · For ages three (3) though school-age, a personal safety curriculum shall be provided annually.
+- Every child should have an opportunity to participate in program activities. - The educator(s) shall give individual attention to each child throughout the day. - Upon arrival, infants and toddlers shall be removed from car seats immediately. - Child shall never be left unattended in any restraining device and shall not be kept in any restraining device longer than fifteen (15) minutes, except when eating while in a high chair. - The use of electronic media and other electronic devices is prohibited for children less than two (2) years of age. - Programs, movies, computer games, and music with violent or adult content shall not be permitted in children's presence. - Child care agencies shall inform parents in writing of any scheduled media program viewing. - Other activity choices shall be available to children who do not wish to participate in media time. - Children of all ages who are in care more than three (3) daylight hours shall have a daily opportunity for outdoor play. - Weather permitting, infants shall be taken outside two to three times per day. - Children shall be properly dressed, and the length of time outside adjusted according to weather and age of the child. - During outdoor play educators shall be alert for signs of weatherrelated distress such as dehydration and frostbite. - Children in care for six (6) hours or more shall have an opportunity for a reclining rest period. - No child shall be forced to lie down/nap or stay on a cot/mat for an extended period. - Nap areas shall have adequate lighting to allow the educator to Page 3 of 6 see each child with a quick glance and respond appropriately to the child's physical and emotional needs.

+- If music is played in areas where children sleep, it should be soothing and soft enough so children can be heard. - Potentially shaming, humiliating, frightening, verbally abusive, injurious discipline methods, and/or techniques that isolate children are prohibited. - · Discipline shall not be related to food, rest, ortoileting. - Food shall not be used or withheld as a form of discipline.
+Active play opportunities shall not be withheld from children who have misbehaved. - Spanking and all types of corporal punishmentare prohibited.
+Toilet learning shall be done in cooperation with parents, and - communication with parents maintained during the process. • Activities shall be intentionally planned based upon the - developmental age of the child. • Infants, less than six (6) months of age shall have direct - Infants, less than six (b) months of age shall have direct supervised tummy time every day when they are awake.
+During floor time/tummy time, the floor shall be clean and - During floor time/tummy time, the flo safe. - Infants should be placed on a firm, safe surface for tummy time, with no soft materials placed under or around the infant during tummy time. - If the infant falls asleep during tummy time, educators shall immediately place the infant in a crib on their back and follow all safe sleep procedures. - For ages three (3) though school-age, a personal safety curriculum shall be provided annually. - For school-age children the curriculum shall include instruction on reporting physical, sexual or verbal abuse. - Parents shall be consulted in developing a plan to meet the individual needs of a child with special needs.